-Background:
+BACKGROUND:

 On February 13, representatives from Ames Kiwanis sent an email to City Council requesting accommodation of a semi-trailer used for paper recycling that does not meet zoning ordinance requirements.
-The request was in response to discussion with City staff about resolving setback and paving requirements.
-City Council requested more information from staff about the issue as a referral request.
+The request was in response to discussion with City staff about resolving setback and paving requirements for an existing site upon which the organization parks the trailer for newspaper recycling drop off.
+City Council referred the item to staff for a memo, and on March 26, 2024, directed that the item be placed on an agenda for discussion.